Demodicosis — a mite lesion. Only a doctor knows how to treat

 - Frequent visits to the bath, sauna.

 - Wrong selection of cosmetics.

-Causes can be divided into internal and external.
+Causes of demodicosis human can be divided into internal and external.

 - A weakening of immunity leads to an inability to resist foreign microorganisms.